 A Call for Action – State Funded Advocacy at Risk

-The future of advocacy is at risk.
+The future of state funded advocacy is at risk.
 The Queensland Government’s deal with the Commonwealth Government to transition to the NDIS included the state handing over its disability budget to the Commonwealth Government from July 2019.
-There is no commitment from the Queensland Government to continue to fund independent advocacy after this date.
+Just last week the Labor Government committed to fund independent advocacy for people with disabilities beyond 30th June 2019 if re-elected.
+The announcement was made by Minister for Disability Services Coralee O’Rourke in Townsville last week at a #AdvocacyMatters forum.

-For the organisation this means it would lose 1/3 of its individual advocacy funding, which is one advocates position.
+If the state government was to cease funding independent advocacy SUFY would lose 1/3 of its individual advocacy funding, which is one advocates position.
 This would significantly impact on how SUFY operates and would reduce the number of people with a disability who would be able to access our independent individual advocacy service.

 SUFY is not the only advocacy organisation that will be affected.
-The majority of advocacy organisations around Queensland will lose part or all of their funding.
-With no commitment from the state government to continue funding advocacy after June 2019 those advocacy services who receive all their funding from the state government will close.
+The majority of advocacy organisations around Queensland will lose part or all of their funding placing many at risk of closing.

 This will deny an important source of funding for some of the most vulnerable people in our state.
 Some who will not be eligible for support under the NDIS and who will require well resourced, strong and vigorous advocacy to ensure access to mainstream services and that their human rights are protected and defended.